ongov/Digital-Service-Standard/README.md

   [Open Data Directive](https://www.ontario.ca/page/ontarios-open-data-directive)
 * Social Media - [Ontario Public Service social media guidelines](https://www.ontario.ca/page/ontario-public-service-social-media-guidelines)

-## 4 — Address the whole experience from start to finish
+## 4 — Design the service from start to finish

 Understand what users are trying to achieve and the steps required to complete that task.
 Every encounter should move the user closer towards